If you’re nearing a breaking point – or other options aren’t working – IOP group therapy can help you heal and find peace.

 Intensive outpatient treatment is not like traditional psychotherapy or regular medication management with a psychiatrist, which can go on for years.
 That kind of treatment is more about “maintenance” – keeping someone on the move forward instead of backward.
 Instead, IOP is a clear-cut intervention.
 The goal is marked improvement in as short a time as possible.

 How short?
 The exact amount of time varies person to person depending on their needs/progress.
-But typically, people can expect to be in the program (and see results) over 5-12 weeks.
+Most of our clients report seeing a noticeable impact right from the first sessions.
+And people can expect to be in the program (and see results) for 6-10 weeks.

 How does the IOP process work?